Constructing the extended Haagerup planar algebra: Properties of the generator

+It was already expected that the extended Haagerup subfactor should exist, thanks to approximate numerical evidence coming from computations by Ikeda \cite{MR1633929}.
+We note that although our construction relies on a computation of the traces of a few large matrices, this computation consists of exact arithmetic in a number field, and is a very different calculation from the one Ikeda did numerically.

-The search for small index subfactors has so far produced the three ``sporadic'' examples of the Haagerup, Asaeda-Haagerup and extended Haagerup subfactors.
+The search for small index subfactors has so far produced the three pairs of ``sporadic'' examples: the Haagerup, Asaeda-Haagerup and extended Haagerup subfactors.
 These are some of the very few known subfactors that do not seem to fit into the frameworks of groups, quantum groups, or conformal field theory \cite{MR2468378}.
 (See also a generalization of the Haagerup subfactor due to Izumi \cite[Example 7.2]{MR1832764}).
 You might think of them as analogs of the exceptional simple Lie algebras, or of the sporadic finite simple groups.
 (Without a good extension theory, it is not yet clear what ``simple'' should mean in this context.)

-In this paper, we study the extended Haagerup subfactor via its corresponding planar algebra.
-We construct the extended Haagerup planar algebra by locating it inside the graph planar algebra of its principal graph.
-By an unpublished result of Jones (Theorem \ref{thm:subalgebra} below), every subfactor planar algebra occurs in this way.
+In this paper, we study the extended Haagerup planar algebra.
+We construct the extended Haagerup planar algebra by locating it inside the graph planar algebra \cite{MR1865703} of its principal graph.
+By a result of Jones--Penneys \cite{gpa} (generalized in \cite{gpa2}) every subfactor planar algebra occurs in this way.
 We find the right planar subalgebra by following a recipe outlined by Jones \cite{MR1865703, quadratic} and further developed by Peters \cite{0902.1294}, who applied it to the Haagerup planar algebra.

 We also give a presentation of the extended Haagerup planar algebra using a single planar generator and explicit relations.
 We prove that the subalgebra of the graph planar algebra contains an element also satisfying these relations.
 This is convenient because different properties become more apparent in different descriptions of the planar algebra.
 For example, the subalgebra of the graph planar algebra is clearly non-trivial, which would be difficult to prove directly from the generators and relations.
 In the other direction, in \S \ref{sec:relations} we prove that our relations result in a space of closed diagrams that is at most one dimensional, which would be difficult to prove in the graph planar algebra setting.